magento/composer-root-update-plugin/src/Magento/ComposerRootUpdatePlugin/README.md

 ## Installation

-To install the plugin, run `composer require magento/composer-root-update-plugin ~1.0` in the Magento root directory.
+To install the plugin, run the following commands in the Magento root directory.

+    composer require magento/composer-root-update-plugin ~1.0 --no-update
+    composer update

 # Usage